renovatebot/renovate/docs/faq.md

   "packages": [
     {
       "packageName": "aws-sdk",
-      "schedule": "after 9pm on sunday"
+      "schedule": ["after 9pm on sunday"]
     }
   ]
 ```

+Note that schedule must be in the form of an array, even if only one schedule is present.
+Multiple entries in the array means "or".

 ### Selectively enable or disable renovate for specific `package.json` files